pkulchenko/fullmoon/README.md

 `r.cookies.token = "new value"` sets `token` cookie to `new value`.
 If the cookie needs to have its attributes set as well, then the value and the attributes need to be passed as a table:
-`r.cookies.token = {"new value", Secure = true, HttpOnly = true}`.
+`r.cookies.token = {"new value", secure = true, httponly = true}`.

-The following cookie attributes are supported (their lowercase spelling can be used as well; lowercase spelling is checked first):
+The following cookie attributes are supported:
-- `Expires`: sets the maximum lifetime of the cookie as an HTTP-date timestamp.
+- `expires`: sets the maximum lifetime of the cookie as an HTTP-date timestamp.
 Can be specified as a date in the RFC1123 (string) format or as a UNIX timestamp (number of seconds).
-- `MaxAge`: sets number of seconds until the cookie expires.
+- `maxage`: sets number of seconds until the cookie expires.
 A zero or negative number will expire the cookie immediately.
-If both `Expires` and `MaxAge` are set, `MaxAge` has precedence.
+If both `expires` and `maxage` are set, `maxage` has precedence.
-- `Domain`: sets the host to which the cookie will be sent.
+- `domain`: sets the host to which the cookie will be sent.
-- `Path`: sets the path that must be present in the request URL, or the client will not send the Cookie header.
+- `path`: sets the path that must be present in the request URL, or the client will not send the Cookie header.
-- `Secure`: (bool) requests the cookie to be only send to the server when a request is made with the https: scheme.
+- `secure`: (bool) requests the cookie to be only send to the server when a request is made with the https: scheme.
-- `HttpOnly`: (bool) forbids JavaScript from accessing the cookie.
+- `httponly`: (bool) forbids JavaScript from accessing the cookie.
-- `SameSite`: (`Strict`, `Lax`, or `None`) controls whether a cookie is sent with cross-origin requests, providing some protection against cross-site request forgery attacks.
+- `samesite`: (`Strict`, `Lax`, or `None`) controls whether a cookie is sent with cross-origin requests, providing some protection against cross-site request forgery attacks.

-Note that `HttpOnly` and `SameSite="Strict"` are set by default;
+Note that `httponly` and `samesite="Strict"` are set by default;
 a different set of defaults can be provided using `cookieOptions` passed to the [run method](#running-application).
-Any attributes set with a table **will overwrite the default**, so if `Secure` needs to be enabled, make sure to also pass `HttpOnly` and `SameSite` options.
+Any attributes set with a table **will overwrite the default**, so if `Secure` needs to be enabled, make sure to also pass `httponly` and `samesite` options.

 #### Session